 You'll typically work as part of a multidisciplinary team that can include clinical scientists, radiologists and radiographers.
 Depending on your area of work, you may also have some contact with patients.

 Clinical technologists are sometimes referred to by alternative job titles such as medical technologist, medical engineer or healthcare science practitioner.

 Types of work

-Clinical technologists work in one of the following areas, in which they build specialist expertise through their work:
+Clinical technologists can work in one of the following physics or engineering clinical technology areas, in which they build specialist expertise through their work:

 - radiotherapy physics - maintaining specialist devices, treatment planning, dosimetry calculations and monitoring equipment used in radiotherapy treatment

-- nuclear medicine - working with radioactive substances used in therapy or diagnosis (radiopharmaceuticals), communicating directly with patients, administering treatments and taking readings and measurements (for example, using gamma cameras), as well as maintaining materials and equipment
+- nuclear medicine - preparing radioactive substances used in therapy or diagnosis (radiopharmaceuticals), communicating directly with patients, taking readings and measurements (for example, using gamma cameras), and disposing of waste safely

-- medical engineering - working to test, maintain, repair and calibrate medical devices in a wide range of clinical areas using electrical or mechanical engineering skills
+- medical engineering - testing, maintaining, repairing and calibrating medical devices in a wide range of clinical areas using electronic or mechanical engineering skills

 - rehabilitation engineering - maintaining, designing, fitting, adjusting, servicing and repairing equipment used to support patient recovery (usually working closely with patients, therapists, technicians and other staff)